 The overall goals of treating P.A.D. include reducing risk of heart attack and stroke; reducing symptoms of claudication; improving mobility and overall quality of life; and preventing complications.
 Treatment is based on your signs and symptoms, risk factors, and the results of physical exams and tests.

 Treatment may slow or stop the progression of the disease and reduce the risk of complications.
 Without treatment, P.A.D. may progress, resulting in serious tissue damage in the form of sores or gangrene (tissue death) due to inadequate blood flow.
 In extreme cases of P.A.D., also referred to as critical limb ischemia (CLI), removal (amputation) of part of the leg or foot may be necessary.

-Treatment often includes making long-lasting lifestyle changes, such as:
+Treatment often includes making life-long heart-healthy lifestyle changes such as: